Oussamaosman02/php-tuto-old/README.md

 </form>
 ```

-Something really important when uploading files is that the `enctype` atribute must be set, if it in's, it will not work.
+Something really important when uploading files is that the `enctype` attribute must be set, if it in's, it will not work.

 For the file uploading, we will use one of the [superglobals](#superglobals), the `$_FILES` one.